 Isn’t there a better way?
 Of course there is.
 You just have to slow down enough to get there.

-We’re always in such a hurry to get somewhere, accomplish and achieve more and more.
-It’s rare that we slow down enough to ask where we’re really going.
+You’re always in such a hurry to get somewhere, accomplish and achieve more and more.
+It’s rare that you slow down enough to ask where you’re really going.

 Imagine this scenario instead.

-You’re driving to work in rush hour traffic, thinking about the great conversation you had with your partner over a healthy breakfast and how to solve the problems that you know are facing you when you get to the office.
-While you’re at work you work through your priorities in a relaxed and focused state.
+You’re driving to work in rush hour traffic, thinking about the great conversation you had with your partner over a healthy breakfast.
+You come up with solutions for how to solve the problems that you know are facing you when you get to the office.
+While you’re at work, you work through your priorities in a relaxed and focused state.
 Interactions with others are peaceful.
 By the end of the day you feel good about all that you accomplished.
-During the drive home in rush hour traffic you’re thinking about the great dinner you’ll have with your family, your children’s big, loving eyes and the time you’ll spend on your passion.
+During the drive home in rush hour traffic, you’re thinking about the great dinner you’ll have with your family, your children’s big, loving eyes and the time you’ll spend on your passion.

 The Mind Game

 What’s the difference between the two scenarios?
 Nothing in the outside world changed.
-Traffic and things at home and at the office were identical.
+Traffic, things at home and at the office were identical.
 The entire difference was a change in your attitude and the things you focused on.